uniconstructor/demandbaselabs/FormConnector/README.md

 #Getting Started
+>####NOTE: If you are currently using the Demandbase Tag or are a new customer, do not manually add the code below to your page as it is only for special circumstances.
+For form connector properties please refer to the Configuration section.
+If you are unsure of your integration, please contact [Demandbase Support](http://support.demandbase.com/hc/en-us/requests/new).

 1. Decide which Demandbase attributes to capture and whether they'll be hidden fields, growing fields, or visible fields.
 Then, complete a Form Design Reference document (available from your Customer Success Manager).
 2. Create a test form and landing page.
 (It's best to use a single, reusable form and landing page template, if possible.)
   * This typically involves cloning one of your existing page *and* adding hidden fields for the Demandbase attributes you wish to capture.